AlTheEngineer/fsdl-text-recognizer-project/lab3/readme.md

 ZFNet was the next improvement over AlexNet.
 Involved just hyperparameter tuning.
 The paper more popular for deconvolution visualizations.

 Next came VGG16 that adopted a uniform architecture applied repeatedly.
 Conv layers are memory intensive despite fewer params.
 FC layers require more compute.
 GoogLeNet are just as deep as VGG but fewer parameters by removing FC layers.
 Implements the inception module.
 Adopts arch that avoids arch search but results in huge depth dimensions.
 Issue solved by using 1x1 conv layers.
 1x1 convs can be used for cross-channel correlations.
-Inkected classifier loss at earlier layers, which incentivises learning in the earlier layers.
+Injected classifier loss at earlier layers, which incentivises learning in the earlier layers.

 Human performance on ImageNet measured by Andrej Karpathy.